 As an option, I also have this delicious strawberry hot chocolate recipe you can check out.

 Enjoy Your Guests!

-It’s also fun to put together some Valentine’s Day Party Favours to hand out to your gals as they go.
+As an option, it’s fun to put together some Valentine’s Day Party Favours or parting gifts to hand out to your gals as they leave.

-For these, I printed some cute little hearts on canvas bags using iron-on transfer paper.
-Then, I filled them with sugar scrub, nail polish, heart-shaped truffles and lip gloss.
+For these, I printed some cute little hearts on canvas drawstring bags using iron-on transfer paper.
+Then, I filled each bag with sugar scrub, nail polish, heart-shaped truffles and lip gloss.
 Cute, right?
 What would you want in yours?

 Shop the Look